Dan Ferrell writes about do-it-yourself car maintenance and repair. He has certifications in automation and control technology.

 You should check your car's transmission fluid at regular intervals, like you check your car's oil.
 Even if your car's service manual says to check it every 100,000 miles, you should check it at least every month or every other month.

-Most drivers don't feel the need to check the transmission fluid regularly.
+Most drivers don't feel the need to check the their fluids regularly.
 They may also think the only purpose of transmission fluid is to lubricate internal components.
 But it actually does many other things.
-So before we go about checking your transmission fluid level and condition, let's talk about what the fluid actually does inside your transmission.
+So before we go about checking the levels and conditions, let's talk about what the fluid actually does inside your transmission.

 The Function of Automatic Transmission Fluid